BiAPoL/blog/marcelo_zoccoler/entry_user_interf3/Readme.md

 * Pass the napari viewer as an argument to this class (with `def __init__(self, napari_viewer):`);
 * Add an instance of this class to the viewer (`viewer.window.add_dock_widget(flood_widget, area='right')`).

-When you run the script now, you should see the screen below:
+When you run the script, you should see the screen below:

 ![](images/napari_flood_tool1.png)